dos-group/vessim/README.md

 **Check out the official [documentation](https://vessim.readthedocs.io/en/latest/)!**

-## Example scenario
+## Simple scenario

 The scenario below simulates a microgrid consisting of a simulated computing system (which consistently draws 700W), a single producer (a solar power plant who's production is modelled based on a dataset provided by [Solcast](https://solcast.com/)), and a battery.
 The *Monitor* periodically stores the energy system state in a CSV file.

 ```python